alexbosworth/ln-service/README.md

 Requires `offchain:read` permission

-Payment `limit` is not supported on LND 0.9.2 and below Payment `attempts` is not populated on LND 0.8.2 and below
+Payment `index` is not returned on LND 0.9.2 and below Payment `limit` is not supported on LND 0.9.2 and below Payment `attempts` is not populated on LND 0.8.2 and below